9 weird university bursaries, grants and scholarships

 Credit: Lilly Trott – Shutterstock

-In 'Lisa the Vegetarian', the Simpson family famously mocked Lisa's decision to stop eating meat.
-But what they didn't realise was that, in doing so, Lisa became eligible for the vegetarian grant, worth up to £500.
+In 'Lisa the Vegetarian,' the Simpson family famously mocks Lisa's decision to stop eating meat.
+But what they don't realise is that, in doing so, Lisa becomes eligible for the vegetarian grant, worth up to around £700.

 The Vegetarian Charity's grant is for vegans and vegetarians aged 25 and under.
 It's intended to go towards educational courses and the relief of poverty.
 So, if you're a student (or looking to become one) and need extra funding, look into this grant.

-But, you can't just give up meat and get the money.
+But don't be thinking you could just give up meat and apply for the money.
 This grant is for people who are already vegetarian or vegan.
-You'll need to have two references who will confirm you have a meat-free diet.
+You'll need to have two references (not family, housemates or students) who can confirm you have a meat-free diet.

 Some might think that sitting in your room playing computer games is a waste of time.
 But if you're good – and we mean seriously good – you could get a scholarship worth thousands of pounds.